atishpanday/endimension-hospital-booking/README.md

-This simple front end deployment of a Hospital Booking website uses React.js to combine various components:
+This simple front end + backend deployment of a Hospital Booking website uses React.js to combine various components:

 1) Home
 2) Login